va7sdf/va7sdf.github.io/_posts/2018-04-01-raspberry-pi-real--time-flight-tracker-updated.md

 	</a>
 </figure>

 When an aircraft is in flight, it transmits data at regular intervals to ground stations either by an [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_–_broadcast) or a [MODE-S](https://en.wikipedia.org/wiki/Aviation_transponder_interrogation_modes#Mode_S) transponder at a frequency of 1090 MHz.
 If the aircraft is equipped with an ADS-B transponder, it reports its GPS position and air speed, in addition to identifying information and altitude.
 MODE-S transponders only identify the aircraft and its altitude.
-Both FR24 and FA then derive the position of these aircraft using [MLAT \(Multilateration\)](https://en.wikipedia.org/wiki/Multilateration).
+FR24, FA, and PF then derive the position of these aircraft using [MLAT \(Multilateration\)](https://en.wikipedia.org/wiki/Multilateration), where possible.

-With a DVB-T USB dongle attached and [dump1090](https://github.com/MalcolmRobb/dump1090) software installed, your Pi will be able to receive and decode the ADS-B and MODE-S transmissions.
-This is achieved by dump1090 tuning the dongle to the frequency and then outputting the decoded data.
-FR24 and FA software then takes this output and forwards it to their respective servers.
+With a DVB-T USB dongle attached, software defined radio \(SDR\) receiver - [librtlsdr0](https://osmocom.org/projects/sdr/wiki/rtl-sdr) - and [dump1090](https://github.com/mutability/dump1090/) package installed, your Pi will be able to receive and decode the ADS-B and MODE-S transmissions.
+This is achieved by librtlsdr0 tuning the dongle to the frequency and dump1090 decoding the data.
+FR24, FA, and PF software then take the output and forward it to their respective servers.
 This crowd-sourced data helps augment the data these companies receive from official channels, such as the [FAA](https://en.wikipedia.org/wiki/Federal_Aviation_Administration).

-You can then view a virtual radar representation of your feed via the built-in dump1090 web server.
-FR24 and FA offer more comprehensive virtual radar maps on their feature rich sites.
+You can then view a virtual radar representation of your feed via the built-in dump1090 webserver.
+FR24, FA, and PF offer more comprehensive virtual radar maps on their feature rich sites.

 ---